-Rosa will be presenting on:
+Rosa presented on:

 Mona Hassannia is a Registered Clinical Counsellor and Psychotherapist with Nia Counselling providing therapy, team debriefings and workshops in Vancouver.
 She has over 15 years of front-line and management experiences in the settlement sector.

-Mona will be presenting on:
+Mona presented on:

 Training Webinar (February 11, 2019) – How to Support Refugees and Refugee Claimants Facing Domestic Violence

 Training Webinar (November 26, 2019) – Supporting Women with Precarious Immigration Status, Refugees and Refugee Claimants Facing Domestic Violence – Safety Assessment and Safety Planning Tool